EshwarSR/IISc-DL-Project-3/README.md

 - `train_rnn.py` trains, validates and saves the CNN models.
 It also generates the required plots.
 Used for running multiple experiments.

+- `train_bert_classifier.py` finetunes the BERT model and trains a classifier on top of it.
+And generates the required plots.

 - `main.py` can be used to run inferences on new data.
-It loads the best models and writes 2 files `tfidf.txt` (output from best logistic regression model) and `deep_model.txt` (output from the best RNN model).
+It loads the best models and writes 2 files `tfidf.txt` (output from best logistic regression model) and `deep_model.txt` (output from the BERT model).

 - `requirements.txt` contains the list of python packages used.

 - `models` folder contains all the trained models.

+- `bert_model` folder contains the finetuned BERT classifier.

 - `plots` folder contains plots of all experiments.